GheorgheMorari/ProjectVariant8/README.md

 # ProjectVariant8
-simple calculator that supports brackets
+This was a project for my programming university class (variant 8) where i had to make a simple calculator that supports the usual operands and supports nested brackets